hitokiri-mata/katacoda-courses/kubernetes-observability/efk/intro.md

 Elasticsearch is a search engine based on the Lucene library.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.

-## Forwarding: Fluentd ##
+## Forwarding: Fluent Bit ##

 <img align="right" src="/javajon/courses/kubernetes-observability/logging/assets/docker_flow_flb_elastic.png">

 [Fluentd](https://www.fluentd.org/) is an open source data collector, that lets you unify the data collection and consumption for a better use and understanding of data.
-In this stack Fluentd runs on each node (DaemonSet) and collects all the logs from /var/logs and routes them to ElasticSearch.
+In this stack Fluent Bit runs on each node (DaemonSet) and collects all the logs from /var/logs and routes them to ElasticSearch.

 This example could use a lighter variation of Fluentd called [Fluent Bit](https://fluentbit.io/).
 Perhaps EfK, with a lower case 'f' is apropos.
 [Alen Komljen](https://akomljen.com/) covers the reason why in his [blog](https://akomljen.com/get-kubernetes-logs-with-efk-stack-in-5-minutes/).